donhenton/webjar-app/README.md

 This application is demo react app packaged as a webjar.
 It also demonstrates distributing css/image resources.
 See the demo page of https://github.com/donhenton/spring-boot-birt for examples of how to use.
+Since this jar file is not on maven central or webjar central, you will have to install it locally.

 consuming code refers to the code via a pom.xml entry: